Adventureland (New York): Gentile family ownership

 The Gentile family established the Helping Hands Foundation in 2014 to raise money for local causes.
 At the beginning of the season, two new attractions were opened: NYC race and the Teacups, both made by SBF.
 A VIP parking car port with solar panels was built in the back parking lot.
 The lights on Wave Swing were updated with LED technology.
 A second charging station was opened near the pirate ship and rear entrance of the park.
 In October 2014, the Hurricane roller coaster was closed and dismantled.
 It was replaced by a similar ride, Turbulence, which opened in 2015.
 That year, Adventureland debuted its mobile app.
 The park updated its bumper cars in 2016.
 A new helicopter ride for kids, tokenless arcade games, and a City Hall for park services were added in 2017.
 A new thrill ride called Mystery Mansion replaced the Ghost House and the Drop N' Twist in 2018.

-The Ladybug Coaster was converted into the Rattlesnake Coaster in 2019, and the Lighthouse Drop Tower and Saf-T-Swim's Rescue Boats were added.
+The Ladybug Coaster was converted into the Rattlesnake Coaster in 2019, and the Lighthouse Drop Tower was added and Saf-T-Swim's Rescue Boats replaced the Crocodile Run, a similar ride.
 For the 2020 season, the Balloon Tower was replaced by the Sports Tower.
 However, the park was temporarily closed for 14 months due to the COVID-19 pandemic.
 During the park's closure, it hosted drive-in movies and concerts.
 When it reopened mid-April 2021, the park instituted a new park admission fee, requiring all guests to pay to enter.
 This policy became permanent.
 In 2022, the park celebrated its 60th anniversary and spent $2 million to install Fireball, the park's third roller coaster.
 A children's carousel was retired to make room.

 In March 2024, Adventureland announced a $10-15 million redevelopment over five years that will update 10% of the property.
 It was announced that the Adventure Cove section of the park would be demolished in favor of the Legacy Corner.
 The Log Flume, Pirate Ship, and Spinning Cars were removed and will be replaced by Moon Chaser, Jr. Pirate Ship, and Wave Twister.
 Catholic Health was announced as the park's new lead sponsor and City Hall Building was renamed the Catholic Health Wellness Center.

+On February 23, 2026, Adventureland would post on Facebook and Instagram that the Moon Chaser ride would be permanently closed for undisclosed reasons.
+On March 3, 2026, it was announced that three new rides would be opening for the spring season as part of the "$10 million park redevelopment plan" started in 2024, with the final fifth phase ending by 2028.